-The water-food-environment issue can be characterised through three quotes as follows:
+The water-food-environment issue can be characterised through these quotes:

 "Water resources, and the related ecosystems that provide and sustain them, are under threat from pollution, unsustainable use, land-use changes, climate change and many other forces.
 The link between these threats and poverty is clear, for it is the poor who are hit first and hardest."
 Source: Ministerial Declaration, 2nd World Water Forum, The Hague, March 2000